 The Blue Flag is an international award presented to well-managed beaches with excellent water quality and environmental education programmes.
 Seaside Awards are presented to the best beaches in England and celebrate the quality and diversity of our coastline.

 The Solent Water Quality Award is a local award for beaches attaining a good standard of water quality as laid down by EU standards.
 The local authority will indicate this by displaying an Award Plaque together with current water quality results at the beach.
 They may also fly the Solent Water Quality flag.

 Every year, the Environment Agency tests bathing waters on a weekly basis from 15 May to 30 September.
 They are looking for evidence of sewage related bacteria because there is a risk of contracting ear, nose and throat infections as well as stomach upsets through swimming in contaminated water.
 The quality of the water is judged against set criteria and when the results are good or excellent there is little risk to your health.
-You can find the latest results on a beach noticeboard, on the Environment Agency's website or by contacting the relevant local authority.
+You can find the latest results on a beach noticeboard, on the Environment Agency's bathing water data explorer or by contacting the relevant local authority.